The Wangapeka Track

 The climb up to the Wangapeka Saddle will lead you through a slip from the 1929 Murchison earthquake, where you can see the remnants of trees that died surrounded by skree.
 The sign marking the high point of the Saddle is the only indication you will have of being at the top, as the view is obscured by bush.

 The descent is gradual, excepting a small, scrambling detour around a rather large slip.
-The track becomes more of a challange as it follows close to the river.
+The track becomes more of a challenge as it follows close to the river.
 Exercise caution in heavy rain conditions.
 The Karamea River, which (along with several other smaller streams) must be forded, gets up to knee-depth in normal conditions, so prepare to get wet feet before reaching your destination!
+Helicopter Flat Hut has 10 bunk spaces and heating.

 Helicopter Flat Hut to Taipo Hut